Salisbury: Economy

-Salisbury holds a Charter market on Tuesdays and Saturdays and has held markets regularly since 1227.
+Salisbury holds a charter market on Tuesdays and Saturdays and has held markets regularly since 1227.
 In the 15th century the Market Place had four crosses: the Poultry Cross, whose name describes its market; the 'cheese and milk cross', which indicated that market and was in the triangle between the HSBC bank and the Salisbury Library; a third cross near the site of the present war memorial, which marked a woollen and yarn market; and a fourth, called Barnwell or Barnard's Cross, in the Culver Street and Barnard Street area, which marked a cattle and livestock market.
 Today, only the Poultry Cross remains, to which flying buttresses were added in the 19th century.
+The Market Hall, later known as the Corn Exchange, was completed in 1859.

 In 1226, Henry III granted the Bishop of Salisbury a charter to hold a fair lasting eight days from the Feast of the Assumption of Mary (15 August).
 Over the centuries the dates of the fair have moved around, but in its modern guise, a funfair is now held in the Market Place for three days from the third Monday in October.